First the snow now a major wind storm is headed for Utah

 (Georgina Crotts)

-SALT LAKE CITY — KSL’s meteorological team warns that potentially damaging winds are expected to blow across the Wasatch Front Thursday.
+SALT LAKE CITY — The KSL Weather team warns that potentially dangerous and damaging winds are expected to blow across the northern Wasatch Front on Thursday and Friday.

-“We have this cold front just to the north,” meteorologist Matt Johnson said. “this is going to drop right down to the Nevada border.”

-He said as it does it will bring wind and snow to Wyoming and then powerful winds to the Wasatch Front.
+KSL TV meteorologist Matt Johnson said a cold front is going to drop to southern Utah on the Nevada border and as it does, it will bring powerful winds to the Wasatch Front.

 “That wind will come racing down the Wasatch mountains.
 From Bountiful northward, that’s where the strongest winds will be (Thursday) into Friday,” he said.